GuitarML/modep-plugins/README.md

 Binaries can be downloaded from the [Releases section](https://github.com/GuitarML/modep-plugins/releases).

 These plugins have been tested using [Pi-Stomp](https://github.com/TreeFallSound/pi-stomp) hardware (Raspberry Pi 3 based).
-They should work for any Raspberry Pi 3 MODEP device.
+They should work for any Raspberry Pi 3 MODEP device running 32-bit PatchboxOS.
 For running on Raspberry Pi 4 or an official MOD device, you will need to build specifically for your target.

 ## Deploy
 You can deploy these plugins to your MODEP device using the following secure copy method.